Skip to main content

 Publication

-Public file
+Public brief

-Generated from public material and cleared for publication.
+Built from public sources and reviewed before publication.

 Watching

-Open items the desk thinks are worth keeping on the board.
+Open questions we’re keeping on the board.

-The strongest signals are listed first, with confidence and visible evidence.
+The strongest items are listed first, with confidence labels and linked sources.

-Signal 01
+Item 01

 A new partnership announced June 18 will bring digital infrastructure training specifically to veterans in Northwest Arkansas, with Matt Hesse of the University of Health & Performance in Benton County named as a key figure in the initiative.
 This is a narrow but notable data point: it routes workforce development capital toward a demographic — veterans — that regional tech training programs have not historically centered, and it anchors the program in Benton County rather than the University of Arkansas in Fayetteville.